Rangiriri railway station: Freight

 From 1925 Firth’s had a pumice concrete works near the station, beside Te Onetea Stream, making products, such as garden rollers, water troughs, concrete posts, pipes, and washing coppers, until it relocated to Frankton about 1934, though a 1935 advertorial was by Firth Concrete, Rangiriri.
 1896 returns show that Firth had an interest in goods traffic at Rangiriri at that time.
+In 2017 a cottage on the site was considered for historic protection, but deemed to be of insufficient significance.